To serve as a hub for public policy research and education that bridges the intellectual divide between business and government.

 - Trade and Emerging Markets

-The generation of trustworthy knowledge, however, is just the start; to maximize the impact of that knowledge, our satellite office in DC acts to ensure that the research coming out of Penn Wharton PPI finds its intended audience within the public policy arena.
+The generation of trustworthy knowledge, however, is just the start; to maximize the impact of that knowledge, our satellite office in DC acts to ensure that the research coming out of Wharton PPI finds its intended audience within the public policy arena.

 Fostering better-informed policymaking isn’t just about knowledge, though.
 It’s about people—and in particular, inspiring more of our brightest and most highly motivated students to leverage their talents in the public sector.
 On Penn’s campus, therefore, we’re creating new academic and co-curricular opportunities for students to explore and understand the impact of public policy on business and the economy.
 We bring policymakers such as former Treasury Secretary Tim Geithner and current CBO Director Doug Elmendorf to the University for speaking engagements.
 We develop and provide funding for summer internships in DC, as well as research assistantships on campus.
 We facilitate workshops to help students hone the quantitative skills necessary for policy research.
 We sponsor coffee chats and small group dinners that connect students with faculty and with each other, to discuss and debate current policy topics.
 And every year, the roster of offerings continues to grow.

-Altogether, Penn Wharton PPI’s activities foster a public policy “community of interest” at the University while building vital new bridges between academia, business, and government.
+Altogether, Wharton PPI’s activities foster a public policy “community of interest” at the University while building vital new bridges between academia, business, and government.